-1.7.1 If the WAD cyanide concentration in the interceptor water from the interceptor wells exceeds 1 mg/l, during routine quarterly sampling a check sample will be taken to confirm the results.
-If the check sample is also above 1 mg/l, then weekly

-- sampling will begin for WAD cyanide in the interceptor water and will continue until the average of the previous 6 samples is less than 1 mg/l, at which time the frequency shall revert back to monthly. - 1.7.2 If the average concentration of the WAD cyanide in the previous 6 samples of the interceptor water exceeds 2 mg/l, the tailing waste slurry WAD cyanide limits in sections 1.2.4 and 1.2.5 are changed to a monthly average of 2 mg/l, and a maximum of 10 mg/l. - 1.7.3 If the average concentration of the WAD cyanide in the previous 6 months of the interceptor water is less than 1 mg/l, the tailing waste slurry WAD cyanide limits in section 1.2.4 and 1.2.5 revert back to a monthly average of 10 mg/l, and a maximum of 25 mg/l.
+- 1.7.1 If during routine quarterly sampling the WAD cyanide concentration in the interceptor water from the interceptor wells exceeds 1 mg/L, a check sample will be taken as soon as reasonably possible to confirm the results.
+If the check sample is also above 1 mg/L, then weekly sampling will begin for WAD cyanide in the interceptor water and will continue until the average of the previous 6 samples is less than or equal to 1 mg/L, at which time the frequency shall reduce to monthly.
+When the average of the most recent six consecutive monthly samples does not exceed 1 mg/L, quarterly sample frequency may be resumed. - 1.7.2 If the average concentration of the WAD cyanide in the previous 6 samples of the interceptor water exceeds 2 mg/L, the tailing waste slurry WAD cyanide limits in Section 1.2.4 are changed to a monthly average of 2 mg/L, and a maximum of 10 mg/L. - 1.7.3 If the average concentration of the WAD cyanide in the previous 6 months of the interceptor water is less than 1 mg/L, the tailing waste slurry WAD cyanide limits in Section 1.2.4 revert back to a monthly average of 10 mg/L, and a maximum of 25 mg/L.